Marseille - the multicultural jewel of the Mediterranean

 The climate in Marseille offers you the best of both worlds, with 300 days of sunshine on average throughout the year, cold and rainy winters, and the mistral of the Mediterranean Sea.
 If you want to escape the rain, the months of July and August are ideal, with temperatures reaching up to 30°C.

 Interestingly, the presence of Muslims on the shores of Marseilles is not a new trend, despite the stubborn rhetoric of right-wing political parties.
 On the contrary, it is impossible to imagine a prominent city on the Mediterranean Sea without Christian-Muslim encounters.
 The Mediterranean region has always been endowed with a past brimming with cultural and multi-ethnic encounters.

 Franco-Ottoman Alliance in Marseille

 In the 16th century, Franco-Ottoman forces joined in retaking France from the Habsburgs.
-Hayreddin Barbarossa, an Algerian admiral in the Ottoman maritime forces, joins the French troops in Marseilles.
+Hayreddin Barbarossa, an Algerian admiral in the Ottoman maritime forces, joined the French troops in Marseilles.
 Ottoman and French sources report that he was received with great honour due to his reputation and the Mediterranean campaigns.
 History tells us that the forces stayed two weeks in Marseilles in preparation for the siege of Nice, which was a great French victory.